BrandenStoberReal/CareerCanvas/TEMPLATES.md

     </ul>
 </div>
 ```

+Important fields:
-Note in the above example, the `section` class is not relevant.
-Take note of `skill-entry`, which defines the parent element of a macroized element.
+- `skill-entry` - This is the parent element of the macroized elements.
 This is important so the scanner knows where to replace the macros and duplicate the elements.
-This allows template authors to customize their templates without worrying about the inner workings of the application.

-Also, note that the `skills` class is not relevant.
-This is used to style the list of skills.
+- `skills-section` - This is the ID of the entry's parent section.
+This is used to delete the section if the user does not provide any data to fill.

 ### Example Template Output
 Assuming 3 skills are provided, named `HTML`, `CSS`, and `JavaScript`, the application would process them into the following output: